grizzdank/contractflow/docs/project_requirements_document.md

     *   Multi-channel notification systems (email, SMS, in-app) can have varied deliverability and latency.
     *   Mitigation: Use proven third-party providers for notifications and include fallback mechanisms to ensure timely delivery.

-This document serves as the comprehensive guide for ContractFlow's development, ensuring clarity and focus in all subsequent technical documents.
+This document serves as the comprehensive guide for ContractFlo's development, ensuring clarity and focus in all subsequent technical documents.
 It is designed to leave no room for guesswork, establishing a solid foundation for both the development team and future AI-assisted technical implementation.